pdpreeti/Demo-again/README.md

 # Demo-again
-This is a demo for Github understanding.
+This is a demo for Git and Github understanding.
 I am doing this again for my better understanding.